wmvanstone/30-days-creative-projects/Creative-Days/Creative-Day-1/102-Traffic-Light/README.md

 # 102 Traffic Light

+## Equipment:

-Equipment: HERO board, breadboard, 3-pole dip switch, 5 x 220Ω resistors, 3 x 10KΩ resistors, 2 x red LEDs, 1 x yellow LED, 2 x green LEDs, jumper cables
+HERO board, breadboard, 3-pole dip switch, 5 x 220Ω resistors, 3 x 10KΩ resistors, 2 x red LEDs, 1 x yellow LED, 2 x green LEDs, jumper cables

+## Instructions:

 1. Use three LEDs to make a simple traffic light.
 The cycle of lights should be:
     1. Green on, delay, then off
     2. Amber, flashing then off
     3. Red on, delay, then off
     4. Amber on, delay, then off

 2. Use the first switch of the DIP switch to control the speed of the cycle of the lights - Switch off = fast cycle, Switch on = slower cycle (delay is doubled).